 Improve Volunteer Retention

 Your primary goal with volunteer recruitment is to grow your volunteer base to have more impact in your community.
 But recruiting those who only volunteer once is inefficient.
 To create a healthy volunteer program, you should also strive for volunteer retention.
 But how do you improve volunteer retention?
 Here are a few ways you can strengthen your volunteer program with the volunteers you already have:

 To ensure your volunteers feel prepared and engaged from the outset, we recommend implementing orientation and training where appropriate.
 Orientation and training can improve retention and volunteer satisfaction.
 Check out this resource for developing an effective volunteer orientation program.
 Note that if your orientation and training is too involved, volunteers may not be able to make the time commitment.
 Try to create an orientation that gives volunteers just enough information to engage with your cause and feel prepared.

 Volunteers are more engaged when they feel they are truly making an impact and contributing their skills.
 A volunteer management software can help organizations match volunteers with the right opportunities automatically.
 Make sure to provide a variety of opportunities suitable for different ages, interests, and abilities.
 Consider providing opportunities that will accommodate individuals and teams.

 While you should strive to find volunteers who just want to help others, it is important to show your appreciation.
 Make sure to track their hours and recognize your most committed volunteers.
 There are plenty of ways to show appreciation, but don’t overestimate the power of a simple thank you!

 Once you’ve mastered how to recruit and retain volunteers, you’ll enjoy a healthy, engaged volunteer base who truly care about your cause.

-These volunteer recruitment and retention strategies can help you boost your volunteer program and increase your impact on your community.
+These volunteer recruitment strategies can help you boost your volunteer program and increase your impact on your community.
 What are your volunteer recruitment ideas?
 Let us know!